Final Cut Pro manual color correction workflow

-Step 2: Pick a master shot of a scene to use as the basis for color correction
+Step 2: Pick a reference shot from a scene to use as the basis for color correction

 If you’re color correcting a scene consisting of a single shot, your job is pretty easy.
 All you need to do is find the settings that work best for that one shot.
 Most scenes, however, cut between a variety of different shots, such as close-ups, medium shots, and wide shots.
-In every scene, there is usually a single wide shot that encompasses the entire scene, called a master shot.
-Using the master shot as the basis, you can then make the colors of the other shots match those of the master.
+In every scene, there is usually a single wide shot that encompasses the entire scene.
+You can use that shot as a reference shot, and then make the colors of the other shots match those of the reference shot.